 The biodiversity of an area is assessed when we conduct impact assessments for any new major project or large expansions to existing operations.
 We carefully consider the potential environmental impact of our activities and how local communities may be affected before, during and after operations.

-We also develop biodiversity action plans for major operations and before we start projects in sensitive environments.
+We also develop biodiversity action plans before we start projects in sensitive environments.
 This helps us to identify and minimise any impacts during planning, operations and at decommissioning.
 Measures are taken to restore habitats or ecosystems that are close to our operations.

 Our standards are designed in line with relevant international standards, including those set by the International Finance Corporation.

 We work with several conservation organisations, including the International Union for Conservation of Nature (IUCN), The Nature Conservancy, Wetlands International and Earthwatch.
 Our projects with biodiversity partners include working to restore natural habitats and ecosystems close to our operations.

 Biodiversity in the oceans is at risk from overfishing, pollution, climate change and other factors.
 We work with others to find ways to protect the planet’s marine biodiversity.